 The MEP National Network unites thousands of manufacturing experts across the country.
 Many of them have run their own manufacturing businesses or worked as part of manufacturing enterprises.
 They have a first-hand understanding of the challenges faced by SMMs in today’s economy and bring this perspective to the table when working with individual manufacturers to identify their needs and deliver solutions.

 Within the Network, the level of diversity and specialization is astounding.
-There are experts in topics relevant to most manufacturers such as continuous improvement, , and ., and workforce development, as well as more specialized areas such as , food safety,
+There are experts in topics relevant to most manufacturers such as continuous improvement, cybersecurity, and workforce development, as well as more specialized areas such as export strategy, food safety, supply chain optimization, and technology scouting.

 Not only does the Network include a comprehensive roster of experts in specialized areas where an SMM might need guidance, it has thousands of representatives which manufacturers can use to access all of the collective expertise resident in the Network.